JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>
 </div>

-> Note: Prior to 1.3.40 both test and product executables were represented by the same binary type.
-Thus to access the default test binary created by the plugin, the following snipped was used:
+> Note: Before 1.3.40, both test and product executables were represented by the same binary type.
+Thus to access the default test binary created by the plugin, the following line was used:
 > ```
 > binaries.getExecutable("test", "DEBUG")
 > ```